SSWConsulting/SSW.Rules.Content/rules/how-to-easily-start-a-react-project/rule.md

 Create-React-App is a good boilerplate for almost any React project.
 It offers a modern build setup with no configuration.

-**Note:** Create-React-App is [no longer actively supported by Facebook](https://github.com/facebook/create-react-app/discussions/11086#discussioncomment-956516), and therefore is not the best choice for starting a client-side rendered React app.
+**Note:** Create-React-App is [no longer actively supported by Facebook](https://github.com/facebook/create-react-app/discussions/11086#discussioncomment-956516), and is not the best choice for starting a client-side rendered React app.

 <!--endintro-->